-Joseph continues his multi-part series on the Four Noble Truths.
-This week: What is the origin of Dukkha?
+Joseph continues his multi-part series on the Four Noble Truths, this time investigating the source of Dukkha.

-Click here to catch up with episode one.
+Click here to catch up with episode one of this series.

 Origin of Dukkha (Opening) – The Noble Truth of Dukkha is the word for unsatisfactoriness, unreliability, and the ultimately unsatisfying nature of conditioned phenomena.
 The origin of Dukkha is craving; craving is the powerful force in the mind that keeps the whole wheel of Samsara going.

 Craving is the translation of the Pali word taṇhā, which means thirst.
 It is described as the fever of unsatisfied longing.
 Joseph discusses the three kinds of craving that the Buddha spoke of: sense pleasures, existence (becoming), and non-existence (not becoming).

 Sense Pleasures (5:45) – The craving for sense pleasure is the desire for all of our senses and sensations.
 Also included in this is the desire for pleasing states of mind.

 The Buddha did not condemn sense pleasures as sinful; rather, he used an introspective and scientific method of observation about his experience.
 Joseph discusses the questions and observations that that Buddha made.